Political Rifts and Conservation Consequences

 Media Scandal and Setbacks: The Dog Incident on Maud Island

-The dog not only killed the only ‘female’ Kakapo in existence but also dropped the corpse at the feet of a visiting ranger from the Lands and Survey Department who oversaw the National Parks Authority.
+The dog not only killed the only ‘female’ Kakapo in existence, but also dropped the corpse at the feet of a visiting ranger from the Lands and Survey Department who oversaw the National Parks Authority.
 The Commissioner of the crown lands in Marlborough stepped in, demanding a full explanation - likely at the behest of the Parks Authority who were furious.
-The ensuing media scandal uncovered a widespread practice of rangers keeping pet dogs in sensitive areas with the full knowledge of senior department officials.
+The ensuing media scandal uncovered a widespread practice of rangers keeping pet dogs in sensitive areas, with the full knowledge of senior department officials.
 Perhaps the only saving grace was that Kakapo ended up being a male - though this in itself was embarrassing for the Wildlife Service who had ignored evidence suggesting it was a male in the first place.

 A Rangers pet dog killed one of a handful of remaining Fiordland Kakapo.